-After an initial phone or online discussion, we can also arrange a free meet n greet.
+After initial contact we can also arrange a free meet n greet online or in person.
 I will give you a copy of my Services and Fees information.
-Once you are sure you want to go ahead there is a client intake form to complete, a contract to sign and a deposit to pay.
+Once committing to doula support there is a client intake form to complete, a contract to sign and a deposit to pay.
 We will decide on the number of visits you initially want and what type of support, education, coaching or counselling you may want to include.
 We discuss over what time period my support may serve you best.
-Go to Doula support packages for a detailed outline of your options.

-I look through the lens of woman-centred care.
+I look through the lens of woman-centred care and whole family health.
 Why?
-Because birthing mothers and their babies and partners have the best birth outcomes when the mother’s physical health is cared for, alongside her mental and emotional wellbeing.
-She is the one giving birth and it is, by law, her human right to decide what happens to her.
-I serve the birthing mother and her partner.
-I don’t run my own agenda, nor that of the hospital.
+Because birthing mothers, their babies and partners have the best birth outcomes when we care for the physical, mental and emotional wellbeing of the whole family.
+As the mother is the one giving birth, it is by law her human right to decide what happens to her. so her needs are our first foucs, but with awareness we explore how to support all significant family member in the preparation and experience of birth and parenting.
+I am an independent birth worker and don’t run my own agenda, nor that of the hospital.
 I work by a doula code of ethics and aim to be aware of my biases and world view.

 As your doula I work to help you create your best transition into life as parents, with a specific focus on preparing you with skills for birth and life.
 Helping you to explore your values, needs, philosophies, beliefs and expectations around birthing, helps me understand what is important to you.
 With this knowledge I can more fully trust my instincts, skills and lived experiences in how to support you.